 How much is that “kitty” in the window?

 If you are thinking it might be really cool to have a big cat as a pet, take a few minutes to consider the costs.
-But first check out the slideshow to see what it means to the cat.
-Most people think the cost of the cat is the big expense, but that is just the beginning.
+But first, check out the slideshow to see what it means to the cat.
+Most people think the cost of the cat is a big expense, but that is just the beginning.
 (Although keep in mind that statistics show that 98% of the exotic animals bought as pets die in the first 2 years.)

-We have 75+ cats representing 10 species and eleven years of experience in caring for them so our estimates can be trusted as pretty accurate, if not conservative.
+We have 40+ cats representing 10 species and more than a quarter of a century of experience in caring for them so our estimates can be trusted as pretty accurate, if not conservative.
 It is cheaper by the pound for us to buy 17,000 pounds of meat at a time than for you to buy a week’s worth for one cat.
 People have done it for less, but the cat suffers from nutritional deficiencies or physical and psychological impairment due to lack of space and opportunity to be a cat.
 If you think these figures are high, just try and cut corners and see how huge your medical and subsequent bills will be.

-Exotic cats range in price from a $900.00 Bobcat to a $2500.00 tiger cub.
-Most of the mid size cats, like Servals and Caracals cost $1500.00 to $2200.00 and Ocelots can run as high as $15,000.00.
+Exotic cats range in price from a $900.00 Bobcat to a $7500.00 tiger cub.
+Most of the mid-size cats, like Servals and Caracals, cost $1700.00 to $2800.00 and Ocelots can run as high as $15,000.00.
 The more rare the cat, the higher the price.
 Even though it may be a cute and cuddly cub right now, within the year they will reach almost their full size and will be spraying (no matter how young you neuter him or spay her) so you must have some things ready when the cat comes home.